mesonbuild/meson/docs/markdown/Pkgconfig-module.md

 - `requires` list of strings to put in the `Requires` field
 - `requires_private` list of strings to put in the `Requires.private` field
+- `url` a string with a url for the library
 - `variables` a list of strings with custom variables to add to the generated file.
 The strings must be in the form `name=value` and may reference other pkgconfig variables,